aspose-pdf/Aspose-PDF-Tutorials/pdf/english/java/advanced-features/java-pdf-tagging-aspose-pdf-enhancement/_index.md

 - [Temporary License Acquisition](https://purchase.aspose.com/temporary-license/)
 - [Aspose Support Forum](https://forum.aspose.com/c/pdf/10)

-By following this guide, you are equipped to create well-structured and accessible PDFs using Aspose.PDF for Java.
+By following this guide, you are now equipped to **how to tag PDF** files effectively, creating well‑structured and accessible documents with Aspose.PDF for Java.
 Happy coding!

+---

+**Last Updated:** 2025-12-10
+**Tested With:** Aspose.PDF for Java 25.3
+**Author:** Aspose

 {{< /blocks/products/pf/tutorial-page-section >}}